streem/streem-sdk-android/README.md

 The next step is to login your user by calling `Streem.login` with the invitation code.
 Here Streem uses the `invitationCode` to look up your user's information and identify them and calls back with a `LoginInvitationResult` object.

 If login is successful, the result will be of type `Streem.LoginInvitationResult.LoggedIn` and will contain a StreemInvitation.
-This StreemInvitation contains information about the sender of the invitation and can be used to create a lobby screen for your application.
-This `StreemInvitation` object also will be used when starting a remote Streem (see below).
+This StreemInvitation contains information about the sender of the invitation and will be used when starting a remote Streem (see below).

 If there is an error during login, it will be returned as one of the `Streem.LoginInvitationResult.Error` types.